-- Marking vectors by thresholding the magnitude of the current frame's vectors was examined as a simple method of detecting anomalies, however because no other frames are examined it is unable to detect retreating vectors.
-For this reason it was deemed unsuitable. - Marking retreating vectors by first subtracting each given frame's vectors from the previous frame's vectors.
+frames are examined it is unable to detect retreating vectors.
+For this reason it was deemed unsuitable.

+- Marking retreating vectors by first subtracting each given frame's vectors from the previous frame's vectors.
 These are interpolated to the points at which the current vectors lie.
 These new difference vectors are then filtered to remove those outside of a 95% confidence limit (two standard deviations either side of the mean) for magnitude, and finally thresholded.
-This method detects vectors which are significantly different from those in the previous frame, but is very sensitive to the threshold parameter chosen.
-Examples of two different threshold values can be seen in Fig. 7.18, (b) shows slightly less marked vectors than would be ideal, and (a) shows more than would be ideal.
-Fig. 7.18 shows histograms of the displacement vectors relative to the previous frame's displacement, and sheds some light on the problems with the marked vectors.
-In the red histogram, where there is no retreating problem, the range of different magnitudes present is small, where as in the green histogram, where there is a retreating boundary, there is a much larger range of values, with a fairly flat distribution.
-This is the reason for the high sensitivity to the chosen threshold level. - Marking vectors in a manor similar to the above method, but making use of angle instead of magnitude.
-This method was found to be unreliable because of the wide variety of vector directions between frames.
+This method detects vectors which are significantly different from those in the previous frame, but is very sensitive to the threshold parameter chosen as the histograms of displacements vectors tend to be very flat. - Marking vectors in a manor similar to the above method, but making use of angle instead of magnitude.
+This method was found to be unreliable because of the wide variety of vector directions between frames. - Marking entire frames based on the mean and standard deviation of the vectors differenced with those from the previous frame.
+Using a combination of a mean value of 5, and standard deviation of 3 was found to be effective.